-I know that Mr. Brubeck and his Quartet have been criticized for taking an intellectual, almost academic approach to jazz, but this is part of what made him such an influence on me.
-I was a 12-year old math and science geek, and my coming hormonal tsunami was still just a narrow – albeit quickly flowing – stream.
-An academic approach was the best, if not the only route into my consciousness, and I studied the liner notes I found on the back of every one of my growing collection of Dave Brubeck albums.
+I was a 12-year old math and science geek, and my coming hormonal tsunami was still just a narrow—albeit quickly flowing—stream.
+I studied the liner notes I found on the back of every one of my growing collection of Dave Brubeck albums.
 It was there that I learned about the intellectual structure of the melodies I had come to know first from my mother’s use of jazz songs as my infant lullabies, and later from the radio that sat on the red Formica tabletop in our bright yellow kitchen.
 I learned that music was a language of rhythm, harmony, and melody.
-I learned about improvisation, that the ability to take these melodies I had grown up with and turn them into something brand new with each performance was a skill that people could learn – that I could learn.
+I learned about improvisation, that the ability to take these melodies I had grown up with and turn them into something brand new with each performance was a skill that people could learn—that I could learn.
 I came to see my own life as a grand, creative improvisation on the ideas I had received from my family, my friends, my teachers, and the stacks of books and records that were starting to fill my room.